jamjarlabs/JamJarWeb/README.md

 Commands available:

 * `yarn lint` - Lints the code, if this doesn't pass the CI will fail.
+* `yarn test` - Runs unit tests against the code, if this doesn't pass the CI will fail.
 * `yarn build` - Builds the `/lib` folder, `/lib` is the JS distributable code built from the TypeScript.
 * `yarn watch` - Builds the project, but rebuilds on changes.
 * `yarn docs` - Serve documentation locally.
+* `yarn generate-reference` - Generate the markdown reference.